Tejaswini080504/SPEECH-RECOGNITION-SYSTEM/README.md

 *MENTOR*: NEELA SANTOSH

 # DESCRIPTION
+EDITOR PLATFORM: VS CODE

-tHE code is designed to transcribe speech from an audio file (in various formats) into text.
+The code is designed to transcribe speech from an audio file (in various formats) into text.
 It performs the following steps:
 Load and Convert Audio File:
 The code uses pydub to load audio files in different formats and converts them to WAV format, which is necessary for speech recognition.